 Take a Course

-While free resources are beneficial, the best way to prepare yourself is by taking a dedicated data analytics course.
+While free resources are beneficial, the best way to prepare yourself is by taking dedicated data analytics courses.
 While you can try finding a course near you, your best bet is to go with an online course, as they offer greater flexibility and convenience.

 The advantage of taking a course is that you learn from professionals, this can help increase your chances of getting hired.
 With a course certification, you can show potential recruiters that you are indeed qualified to work in data analytics.

-You can find career-oriented data analytics courses at Springboard that offer one-on-one mentoring from an industry expert along with project-based learning.
+You can find career-oriented data analytics courses at Springboard that offers one-on-one mentoring from an industry expert along with project-based learning.

 Ask for Help

 As data analytics can be complicated to master from scratch, you won’t make it far without seeking help when you need it.
 You shouldn’t shy away from asking questions when confused, whether you’re asking an instructor, mentor, or friend who already works in the field.